SMKxx1/SMKxx1.Zaio.github.io/README.md

 3. You can make adjustments to your preferences and save the file.

 ## ❗ I have a Question/Suggestion ❗
-If you have any Questions or Suggestions please go to the issues tab in github and raise a new issue.
+If you have any Questions or Suggestions please go to the issues tab on github and raise a new issue.